Measurement-Driven Product Management

 There are three types of measurement that are necessary to create reliable performance indicators: rearview, operational and activity-based--all key to developing an effective product management organization.
 But the degree to which a company adopts a measurement-driven approach to drive the business depends on the company culture.

-Pragmatic Marketing’s 2009-2010 Annual Product Management and Marketing Survey shows performance in classical financial measurements such as product revenue, product margin and profitability are most commonly used to determine the success of product management.
+Pragmatic Institute’s 2009-2010 Annual Product Management and Marketing Survey shows performance in classical financial measurements such as product revenue, product margin and profitability are most commonly used to determine the success of product management.
 These measurements are “rearview” because they are lagging indicators, meaning they cannot drive the performance of people, processes or products.
 Product management teams that focus solely on these measurements usually struggle to establish clear value to the company’s goals.